iBEAT-V2/iBEAT-V2.0-Docker/README.md

 * T1(or T2)-skullstripped-rmcere.lh.OuterSurf.PhysicalSpace.vtk: Reconstructed left hemisphere outer cortical surface.

 # Frequently asked questions
-### Do I must have GPU to run the pipeline?
+### Do I must have a GPU to run the pipeline?
 Yes, in the current version, we do need GPU support to run the pipeline.
-Because the segmentation methods in the pipeline are mainly deep learning-based, which needs GPU for efficiency.
-However, in our later release, we will also release the pipeline that only needs a CPU for computation.
+In our later release, we will also release the pipeline that only needs a CPU for computation.
 ### Is the pipeline robust to the imaging parameters?
 Yes.
 We have successfully processed 16,000+ infant brain images with various protocols and scanners from 100+ instutions.
 Please see https://ibeat.wildapricot.org/Feedbacks.
 ### Are there any differences between iBEAT V2.0 Docker and iBEAT V2.0 Cloud (http://www.ibeat.cloud)?